 All BACKPACKER assignments are made in writing, and require a signed contract with you, the freelance author, in order to be valid.
 The contract will specify payment amount, payment terms, and rights purchased.
 In general, we pay on acceptance and buy all rights.
-We pay $.40 to more than $1.00 per word, depending upon the complexity and demands of the article, as well as the proven experience of the writer.
+Rates vary depending upon the complexity and demands of the article, as well as the proven experience of the writer.

 BACKPACKER uses stock photography and assigns photographers for magazine-sponsored trips.
 We prefer photographs that meet the following requirements: